 Families Wanting to Adopt in Kansas

 Are you in Kansas and have been considering adopting a newborn, toddler, or child up to the age of six?
-As one of the nationwide leaders in open adoption, Lifetime coordinators are here to guide you toward a successful adoption journey.
+As leaders in open adoption, Lifetime coordinators are here to guide you toward a successful adoption journey.
 Our adoption coordinators have been matching pregnant mothers with adoptive families for more than thirty years.
 When you call Lifetime, you will always find a kind and experienced coordinator who works hard to make sure our birth mothers have all the resources and support they need and who will help them find the perfect adoptive families for a great match.

 Starting the Adoption Process